aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-svg/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to SVG via .NET" h2=".NET API to Render OFT to SVG on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add OFT to SVG conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to SVG.
+As a .NET developer, you may need to add OFT to SVG conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Email for .NET allows you to convert OFT file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to SVG.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of file format manipulation features.
+It includes APIs for manipulating a wide range of file formats, such as Microsoft Office, PDF, HTML, and many more.
+Aspose.Email for .NET is a powerful API that enables you to convert OFT file format to HTML.
+It also provides features for creating, reading, and manipulating emails in various formats, such as MSG, EML, MHTML, and more.

+Aspose.Words for .NET is a powerful API that enables you to render HTML to SVG.
+It also provides features for creating, reading, and manipulating documents in various formats, such as DOC, DOCX, ODT, and more.
+It also provides features for converting documents to other formats, such as PDF, XPS, HTML, and more.

+By using Aspose.Total for .NET, you can easily add OFT to SVG conversion features to your applications.
+Aspose.Email for .NET allows you to convert OFT file format to HTML, and Aspose.Words for .NET enables you to render HTML to SVG.
+With these powerful APIs, you can easily add OFT to SVG conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}